Application for Work Permit

 MOM states you must buy a S$5,000 security bond for each non-Malaysian Work Permit holder.

-What medical insurance is required?
+What medical insurance is required for Work Permit holders?

 MOM requires medical insurance of at least S$60,000 per year per Work Permit holder.